astro/buzzrelay/INSTALL-UBUNTU.md

 * Add as many others as desired.

 ## Additional filters for streams
 If you have a token for an instance that you are using to connect to a mastodon public stream, you're not limited to just the federated stream of all posts.
-If you want to get more granular, these streaming timelines work, too.
+If you want to get more granular, these [streaming timelines](https://docs.joinmastodon.org/methods/streaming/) work, too.

+<details><summary><b>View additional filter details</b></summary>
 All of the items listed below have a /local/ version as well if you want to get REALLY granular and only pick up posts from the local instance.

 > This does not work for the default fedibuzz relay stream, only for mastodon servers for which you have an access token.